mrrobotisreal/FlashFire-Web/README.md

 # 🔥Flash-Fire©🔥
 A flashcard web application designed to help you increase your knowledge exponentially, incredibly fast, just like a flash fire🔥🤯.
+Visit [flash-fire.io](http://flash-fire.io) to view and interact with the live application.
 (Android app version is currently in the making)

 !['Test-Mode-Easy](/Documentation/FlashFire-easy.gif)